JuliaQX/QXGraphDecompositions.jl/docs/src/index.md

 end

 # To get an elimination order for G with minimal treewidth we call quickbb.
-elimination_order, md = quickbb(G)
+# elimination_order, md = quickbb(G)
 @show elimination_order

-# The treewidth of the elimination order is contained in the metadata dictionary returned by quickbb.
+# The treewidth of the elimination order is contained in the metadata dictionary returned by
+# quickbb.
 @show md[:treewidth]
 ```

-For more information about the algorithms made available by QXGraphs please consult the contents below.
+For more information about the algorithms made available by QXGraphDecompositions please
+consult the contents below.

 ### Contents

   - [Treewidth Algorithms](@ref) Describes useful algorithms for analysing a tensor network's line graph.
-  - [Labeled Graphs](@ref) Describes the QXGraphs `LabeledGraph` struct for representing graphs.
+  - [Labeled Graphs](@ref) Describes the QXGraphDecompositions `LabeledGraph` struct for representing graphs.